sr9IVY/SecureDataTransmission/README.md

 Launch code spaces by clicking the green Code icon and select the + sign to run from cloud In terrminal type pip install -r requirements.txt
 In terrminal type python main.py
+Enter the data as requested in the prompt for the two accounts: user user123                                    admin admin123 The Successful Run Recording of the program is shown in the recodingOffTerminal